Early medical abortion - clinical pathway

 • are able to commence MS2Step at or before day 63 gestation.

-Please refer to the Early medical abortion procedure summary and clinical guidelines below
+Please refer to the early medical abortion procedure summary and clinical guidelines on this page, in Related information and Downloads.

 For safe and effective care